angelicamacias/Coursera/C_Mod_3/README.md

 the git commit command?
 Check all that apply. -a -m
 - git use the HEAD alisas to represent the currently checked-out snapshot of your project
-- one shortcut is skip to the stage are using : git commit -a -m "<massage-"
+- one shortcut is skip to the stage are using : git commit -a -m "<massage-
+		"
 - this shortcut just work with files that already exist becuase they are tracked
 - With new files this dosen't work because they are untraked
-- The logs work the same way ussing the shortcut, it measn if you see the "git log" then we will see the massage of "git commit -a -m "<massage-".
+- The logs work the same way ussing the shortcut, it measn if you see the "git log" then we will see the massage of "git commit -a -m "<massage-
+".
 - The head represent in wich branch are you working.

 ### Getting more information about our changes
 - to look at the actual lines that changs in each commit -- git log -p
 - here we learn a bunch of commits
 	- git log -p: here we can see the log with the changes add, remove lines
 	- git add -p: here we can see the changes and at same time we can say "yes or not" to the change